feelovespotato/Codenection2026/README.md

 ## 2.1 Ideas We Considered

-Table of every distinct idea generated, with why each was kept or dropped, order it so that chosen ideas are listed first
+Every distinct idea we generated during ideation, why it was kept or dropped, with the chosen ideas listed first.

 | Idea | Why it was dropped / kept |
 | --- | --- |